electricimp/UBloxM8N/README.md

 ## UBloxM8N ##

-UART driver for UBLOX M8N GPS module.
+UART driver for u-blox M8N GPS module.

 **To add this library to your project, add** `#require "UBloxM8N.device.lib.nut:1.0.0"` **to the top of your device code.**